Milvintsiss-42/libft/README.md

 This is the helper lib that I use everyday at 42 school to do my projects.

-If you to see the original state if the project when I submitted it [click here](https://github.com/Milvintsiss-42/libft/tree/master).
+If you to see the original state of the project when I submitted it [click here](https://github.com/Milvintsiss-42/libft/tree/master).